Field Types and Properties

 Hidden

 Hides the field in all scenarios for any user viewing the form in data entry (still shows in data exports).
-A common example/use-case is where a Number field is being used to compute a value that users don’t need to see during data entry.
+A common example/use-case is where a Number field is used to compute a value that users don’t need to see during data entry.

 While this can be a useful tool, sometimes it is better to blind a field to a specific role(s), so that some users are still able to see/verify the data directly on the form.